 Irrevocable Insurance Trusts

-Procedure to Establish Life Insurance Trust
+How to Make a Life Insurance Trust

 Creation of an insurance trust involves coordination between the financial adviser who recommends and sells the policy, an attorney who drafts the legal trust documents, and the person named as trustee of the trust.
-The following are suggested procedures for establishing an insurance trust for purchase and ownership of a life insurance policy:
+The following are suggested procedures for establishing a life insurance trust for purchase and ownership of a life insurance policy:

 - The terms of the trust are designed (including the establishment of beneficiaries and the choosing of both initial and successor trustees).

 - Medical examination procedures should be commenced.
-(There is no need to draft a trust if clients are not insurable.)
+There is no need to draft a trust if clients are not insurable.
 The insured should not sign anything at this point other than in his or her capacity as insured (i.e., not as the owner or applicant).

 - The attorney drafts the insurance trust.